kiana-S/StartGGElo/README.md

 **All of these features work for any game, in any region, without restriction.**

 > **Warning**<br>
-> StartRNR is still under development; currently, it only supports generating the network.
+> StartRNR is unstable and under active development.
+The design and user
+> interface of this program is experimental and may be subject to change.
+>
+> Currently, only generating datasets has been implemented.

 ## Installation